efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 ### Rewards

 In addition to Gems, Gold, Keys and EX Jewels, the following cards can be drawn from the lottery!
-You can also obtain one copy each of these cards the Card Trader EX (he's next to Duel School).
+You can also obtain **multiple** copies of each of these cards from the Card Trader EX (he's next to Duel School).

 [deck](Skilled Blue Magician; Maha Vailo; Dark Sage; Swift Gaia the Fierce Knight; Kuriboh; Thousand Needles; Dark Hunter; Tactical Espionage Expert; The Portrait's Secret; Swordsman of Landstar; Fusion Sword Murasame Blade; Anti-Magic Arrows; Horn of the Unicorn; Multiply; Detonate; Bone Temple Block; Coffin Seller; Virus Cannon; Kaiser Dragon)